 What are some of the most popular game elements nowadays?
 One might assume this was the question when the development of Orbiz began.
 Indonesian developer Anoman Studio’s answer to this question: zombies, local co-op and rogue-like elements!

 Orbiz is a mix of most important gameplay elements of the past years.
 And it does surprisingly well at not making this feel bland.
 Despite being in Early Access, Orbiz offers a simple and polished top-down shooter experience: choose one of four characters, kill lots of zombies and reach the portal to the next world.
-Each hero has a special perk: Ray makes more damage, Max has a bigger health pool, Leo carries more ammo and Ash moves faster than the others.
-In each world, you have to destroy Zombie spawners to unlock a portal to the next world and the eventual boss fight.
+Each hero has a special perk: Ray deals more damage, Max has a bigger health pool, Leo carries more ammo and Ash moves faster than the others.
+In each world, you have to destroy zombie spawners to unlock a portal to the next world and the eventual boss fight.
 Fight off waves of zombies (normal ones, exploding monsters and poison-spiting spiderlikes) and collect healthpacks, ammo and better weaponry.
 Once you die, it’s game over and you must restart.
 It sounds simple, it is simple and it works perfectly well.

-Anoman Studio (formed in 2014) is as small indie developer from Indonesia and Orbiz is their first game.
+Anoman Studio (formed in 2014) is a small indie developer from Indonesia and Orbiz is their first game.
 It received quite some attention on game jams and was released on Steam’s Early Access in February 2017.
 The developers claim that the game will be in Early Access for one or two years and that they will add more content and use their resources to polish the game.

 Unlike other Early Access games, Orbiz is completely playable and runs very stable.
 Most gameplay elements are in the game already.
-Anoman should work on improving the controls and visuals as well the zombie AI which is quite erratic and gets stuck a lot.
-Overall, Orbiz is a good debut game and a fun past-time with friends who like a challenging retro experience.
+Anoman should work on improving the controls and visuals as well as the zombie AI which is quite erratic and gets stuck a lot.
+Overall, Orbiz is a good debut game and a fun pastime with friends who like a challenging retro experience.
 Good zombie hunting!